Things to Know Before the Visit

 Café Hammarbacken is in a building called Slaggbyggnaden at Peltorivi 26.
 When you arrive at the café, walk up a small gravel-based hill.
 The door has a threshold.
 Seating is also available in the Museum’s garden, and on a flat lawn area near the car park.
 Our staff will assist you if needed!

 The customers’ toilets are in the main building of the Museum (second floor), Peltorivi 13.
 There is also a public toilet with a baby-changing facility in Café Hammarbacken, Peltorivi 26.
-Unfortunately, these toilets are not for the disabled.
+Unfortunately, these toilets are not accessable by wheel chair.
 Free toilets are also available in the Fiskars market area.

 Good to know for groups